0 Items in Your Cart

 Many companies conduct business online in addition to their more traditional methods of doing business.
 For example, many manufacturers and merchandisers who have traditionally displayed their goods in actual stores or customer showrooms now also maintain Web sites through which customers can order and pay for items.
 Some companies have even taken e-commerce one step further and have done away with the actual, physical store altogether.
 These companies, sometimes called virtual companies, operate only via the Internet.
 These companies save enormous amounts of money by not having to maintain and staff a store.

 Telecommuting, another at-home working trend, involves a company's employees working off-site, in their own homes, rather than at the company's offices.
-According to Global Workplace Analytics.com, the number of Americans who worked from home one or more days per week rose nearly 80 percent from 2005 to 2012.
+According to Global Workplace Analytics.com, the number of Americans who worked from home one or more days per week rose by more than 102 percent from 2005 to 2014.
 As employers become aware of the benefits of telecommuting and flexible scheduling, and as the technology to support it becomes more robust and affordable, this trend should continue for years to come

 A final important trend is the increasingly global nature of business, as numerous firms take advantage of loosened trade restrictions to expand their operations into overseas markets.
 Many U.S. firms, for example, have targeted new and emerging markets by expanding into Latin America, India, Russia, China, and other countries.
 Commonly, a U.S. firm maintains its headquarters in the United States, and has satellite offices or branches in various other countries.
 Corporations that operate in more than one country at a time are called multinational corporations, and they are becoming increasingly common.